UNCLOUDED

 And to be fair—it did… for about 20 minutes.

-Then came the sequel nobody asked for: sluggish thoughts, another pour, and a morning that felt like I owed life an apology.
+Then came the sequel nobody asked for: sluggish thoughts, another pour, and another, and a morning that felt like I owed life an apology.

 I walk.